jfferson/worksharing_dapp/README.md

 ## to-do:

 write a nodejs package for simmilarity search directly from regular user text documents.
-The best packages providing the funcionalities for achieving it are Apache Tika, for handling the documents and lyrasearch, for the simmilarity search.
+The best packages providing the funcionalities for achieving it are Apache Tika, for handling the documents and flexsearch for the simmilarity search.

+https://www.npmjs.com/package/vuepress-plugin-fulltext-highlight-search also may have usefull code demonstrating full text search with flexsearch that can be used here